 The Medicine Cabinet Scene in Candyman

 While I’ve always loved Candyman, I never realized until I saw it on the big screen what a frightening movie it actually is.
 It’s truly scary.
-There’s a sense of dread that hangs over the whole thing, but at home I’d never even truly understood that there were legitimate jump scares in it.
-But when Candyman’s hook bursts out of the medicine cabinet, absolutely everyone in the theater in 2016 let out a scream, including myself.
+There’s a sense of dread that hangs over the whole picture, but at home I’d never even truly understood that there were legitimate jump scares in it.
+But when Candyman’s hook bursts out of the medicine cabinet, absolutely everyone in the theater in the 2016 screening I caught let out a scream, including myself.
 That’s a sign that something really, really holds up.

 The Chest Defibrillation in The Thing

 Some of the best jump scares come out of nowhere.
 There’s no build up, no suspense, it just happens and when it does, everything changes.
 Of that kind of scare, this moment in The Thing might be the very best.
 It’s a defibrillation scene and there’s no reason not to expect it to go normally—but instead he brings the paddles down and the chest opens up and eats his hands.
 It’s one of the best moments in horror.
 Not only is it terrifying, but it’s like a magic trick as the audience tries to figure out how the hell they pulled it off.

 Jason Popping Out of the Lake in Friday the 13th